Are manual coffee machines easy to use?

 It's surprisingly easy to use a manual coffee machine, and many home baristas are self-taught.
-You can find all that you need to get started on my Learning Hub ...and if you are a Melbourne coffee machine customer you get Free Training with me, 1 on 1.
+You can find all that you need to get started by flicking through pages under the Learn tab ...and if you are a Melbourne coffee machine customer you get Free Training with me, one on one.

 I have run hundreds of these training sessions and have no problem taking anyone from "pod novice" to home barista.
 I have even trained up my 10 year old son, and he really enjoys making an espresso for his Dad and a latte for his Mum on the weekends!